rsa-tools/rsat-code/docker/README.md

 docker build --tag rsat:$RSAT_DOCKER_VERSION --tag rsat:latest --force-rm --compress --no-cache .
 ```

-**Note:** the optiojn `--no-cache` ensures that the docker build incoroporate the recent changes in case a docker image was previously bult at the same place.
+**Note:** the option `--no-cache` ensures that the docker build incoroporate the recent changes in case a docker image was previously bult at the same place.

 5. Submit the new image to